hydraulic-institute/edb/source/06_section-VI/04_specific-speed.md

 where:

-- Nss = Suction Specific Speed
+- <units us = "Nss = Suction Specific Speed" metric = "S = Suction Specific Speed"/>
 - n = Rotational speed, in revolutions per minute
-- Q' = flow rate per impeller eye *OR* total flow rate for single suction impellers *OR* one half total flow rate for double suction impellers, in US gallons per minute
-- NPSH3 = Net positive suctions head required in feet that will cause the total head (or first stage head of multistage pumps) to be reduced by 3%

-- S = Suction Specific Speed
-- n = Rotational speed, in revolutions per minute
-- Q' = flow rate per impeller eye *OR* total flow rate for single suction impellers *OR* one half total flow rate for double suction impellers, in cubic meters per second
+- Q' = flow rate per impeller eye *OR* total flow rate for single suction impellers *OR* one half total flow rate for double suction impellers, <units us = "in US gallons per minute" metric = "in cubic meters per second"/>
 - NPSH3 = Net positive suctions head required in feet that will cause the total head (or first stage head of multistage pumps) to be reduced by 3%

 Suction specific speed derived using cubic meters per second and meters, multiplied by a factor of 51.6, is equal to suction specific speed derived using US gallons per minute and feet.
 The US customary symbol N<sub>SS</sub> is sometimes used to designate suction specific speed.